-- 1. Make sure you do not pulse into a filter with a frequency that this filter does not pass. - 2.
-Make sure the pulse power you apply does not exceed the power rating of this filter.
-Most modern Bruker filters will survive 1 kW pulses of 5msec, but older filters (or non-Bruker filters) may not. - 3.
-Remember that filters may attenuate the pulse RF voltage by as much as 1.5 dB (about 20%!)
+- 1. Make sure you do not pulse into a filter with a frequency that is not rated for this filter. - Make sure the pulse power you apply does not exceed the power rating of this filter.
+Most modern Bruker filters will survive 1 kW pulses of 5 ms, but older filters (or non-Bruker filters) may not. - 3.
+Remember that filters may attenuate the pulse RF voltage by as much as 1.5 dB (about 20%)!